keycloakify/docs.keycloakify.dev/email-customization.md

 It is now possible to customize the emails sent to your users to confirm their email address ect.\
 Just run `npx initialize-email-theme`.

-For this script to work you must be in one of thoses scenario:
+For this script to work you must be in one of these scenarios:

-* `src/login` or `src/account` exsists, if it's the case it will assume that this is a standalong keycloak theme and create `src/email`
+* `src/login` or `src/account` exists, if it's the case it will assume that this is a standalone keycloak theme and create `src/email`
 * There is a `keycloak-theme` directory somewhere in your `src` directory.
 If it's the case it will create `src/**/keycloak-theme/email`.

 This directory should be tracked by Git (`yarn add -A`) You can start hacking the default template.